About our Kindergarten Programs

 Hours of operation are 9am – 3pm.
 Children must turn 4 years by 30 April in the year of entry.

-Sutherland House.
+Childcare Centre.
 Catering for children from six weeks to five years.

 To help meet the needs of busy families, Lauriston’s kindergarten day programs can be combined with out-of-school-hours’ care.